-Sex Offenses: Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
+Sexual Violence is a form of sexual harassment.
+Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent (e.g., due to the student's age or use of drugs or alcohol, or because an intellectual or other disability prevents the student from having the capacity to give consent).

-- Rape The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
+Rape - The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-- Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.
+- Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.